semperos/ari/README.md

 - TODO: Test coverage (Go reports 14% coverage, currently minimal Goal-level testing as well)
 - TODO: Calculate help just in time; leverage Goal's new `HelpFunc`
+- TODO: Consider which of ari's functions should be pervasive; review Goal's approach and implement
 - TODO: BUG When using `-l` flag, loaded files aren't completely evaluated.
 Evaluation stops partway through and it's not immediately clear why.
 - TODO: BUG `json.tbl` produces improper zero values when keys are missing.
 Where possible, column lists should be of uniform type and not generic if the data allows for it.
 - TODO: Make version of `fmt.tbl` that allows setting maximum column width.